Toronto's Trusted Insurance Brokerage · Est. 2015

 Why It Matters

-We compare Super Visa plans from top Canadian insurers and explain coverage in plain language so you can select the right policy.
+We compare Super Visa insurance plans from top Canadian insurers and explain coverage in plain language so that you can select the right policy with confidence.

 Why Super Visa Insurance Matters

 Super Visa applicants must carry medical insurance that meets specific IRCC requirements.
-The right policy protects your family from high emergency medical costs.
+Because of this, EGE Insurance shops top Canadian insurers to find the right fit for your family.

 • Meets Super Visa medical insurance requirements